 Everyone knows that eggs have cholesterol and this also useful because the skin's natural lipid barrier has cholesterol, which helps maintain proper functioning in the epidermis by retaining moisture levels and regulating cell activity.
 It works to strengthen the outer structure of the skin and protect it from dehydration.

-A study from as recently as 2011 found that eggs have an impressive effect on treating burned and wounded skin, without scar tissue.
+A study from 2011 found that eggs have an impressive effect on treating burned and wounded skin, without scar tissue.
 The researchers seemed to be mystified as to how, concluding: “Although the egg yolk has many vital nutrients, but its exact mechanism in healing process is unknown.”

 Egg yolk oil isn’t easy to come by, unless you live in Asia.
 In Japan, egg yolk from snapping turtles (of all things) are taken in oral supplement form (often with garlic).
-I haven't come across egg oil in a potion or lotion (I'd love to hear from anyone who has), but there are anti-aging cosmetics with eggy elements such as cholesterol (Neo-Strata), lutein (Chella's Master Protocol) Another option is to raid the fridge and go DIY.
+I haven't come across egg oil in a potion or lotion (I'd love to hear from anyone who has), but there are anti-aging cosmetics with eggy elements such as cholesterol (NeoStrata Lotion plus AHA 15) and lutein (Chella's Master Protocol).
+Another option is to raid the fridge and go DIY.
 For inspiration, try Vivawoman’s mask with eggs and Chinese red wine.